chadbloxham/RTSP_video_stream_kurose_ross/README.md

 Once login or account creation is complete, user can play video, pause video, or exit.

+There is already a self-signed CA certificate for the server.
+However, to overwrite it with a new one, run generate_cert.py.

 ## Demonstration
 <a href="https://imgflip.com/gif/3a158x"><img src="https://i.imgflip.com/3a158x.gif" title="made at imgflip.com"/></a>